joonasmmp/joonasmmp.github.io/content/kurssit/ena06tehtavat/lauseenvastikkeet_kirjoita.md

 <form autocomplete="off">
   <ol>

-1. Before you apply for a job, you should consider the following things.
+1. Before you apply for a visa, you should consider the following things.
 <br>
-= <li><input id="q1" type="text"/></li> for a job, you should consider the following things.
+= <li><input id="q1" type="text"/></li> for a visa, you should consider the following things.
 <br>
 2. Over the years, many exciting stories about ducks <li><input id="q2" type="text"/></li>. <i>(on kirjoitettu)</i>
 <br>